kind2-mc/kind2/doc/usr/README.rst

 project are automatically replaced.
 If you want to modify those files, you should edit the corresponding files in the ``source/`` directory.

-The final step in generating the root ``README`` is a ``sed`` invocation to convert all internal references into explicit ones.
-This is needed in order for RST to render on Github because the ``:ref:`` directive is not supported.
+When ``make`` is called, ``sed`` is invoked to convert all internal references into explicit ones.
+This is needed in order for reST to render on Github because the ``:ref:`` directive is not supported.

 Important Files